radennis/Ravit-Blog/blogs/UseRestToEnableOptimizedAutoscale.md

 To do that, you can either configure an [Azure autoscale rule](https://docs.microsoft.com/en-in/azure/data-explorer/manage-cluster-horizontal-scaling#custom-autoscale) that based on some metrics would scale in/out your cluster.

 Alternitively you can use the optimized autoscale feature, in which you provide the minimum and maximum instances count, and have Kusto autoscale your cluster based on optimized parameters.

+Doing this is specifically recommended in case your usage changes, as it can both help reduce costs in times where you are not using your cluster, or improve performance for times where you need your cluster to scale for the increasing usage.

 ## Preparation